its3ddie/hello-codex-pomodoro/README.md

 # hello-codex-pomodoro
-A beginner-friendly one-file Pomodoro timer built with HTML, CSS, and JavaScript, perfect for learning and experimenting with OpenAI Codex.
+A beginner-friendly Pomodoro timer built with HTML, CSS, and JavaScript, perfect for learning and experimenting with OpenAI Codex.

+## Features
+- Separate `styles.css` and `script.js` files for clarity.
+- Toggle between dark and light themes.
+- Short beep sound when switching between Focus and Break phases.

 ## How to Run
 - Download the repo or clone it.